sysprog21/rv32emu/README.md

 C11 atomics for memory management, with a focus on efficiency and readability.

 Features:
-* Fast interpreter for executing the RV32 ISA
 * Fast interpreter that faithfully executes the complete RV32 instruction set
 * Full coverage of RV32I / RV32E plus the M (integer multiply–divide), A (atomics), F (single-precision floating-point), C (compressed), and Zba/Zbb/Zbc/Zbs bit-manipulation extensions
 * Built-in ELF loader for user-mode emulation
 * Newlib-compatible system-call layer for standalone programs
 * Minimal system emulation capable of booting an RV32 Linux kernel and running user-space binaries
-* Experimental SDL-based display/event/audio system calls for running video games
+* SDL-based display/event/audio system calls for running video games
 * WebAssembly build for user-mode and system emulation with SDL graphics and audio in modern browsers
 * Remote debugging through the GDB Remote Serial Protocol
 * Tiered JIT compilation for performance boost while maintaining a small footprint